-for employment purposes given the test's poor validity and reliability (see quotes below).
+Let's restrict ourselves to tests based on Big Five personality traits.
+The reason for this is that most commentators agree that MBTI should not be used for employment purposes given the test's poor validity and reliability (see quotes below).
 Because there are so few researchers who take the MBTI seriously, there are also no good studies on the topic.
-And as regards MMPI, there isn't great need for discussion because this test isn't used much in employment contexts (since it runs afoul of the ADA) and because the answer is unsurprising and well-known.
-The MMPI-2 is a clinical tool, so there is a strong connection between MMPI-2 results and an Autism diagnosis.
-For example, when the MMPI-2 was administered to both neurodivergent and neurotypical adults controlling for age, gender, and intelligence-Ozonoff et al. 2005 found that autistic adults had MMPI-2 scores that reflected social isolation, interpersonal difficulties, depressed mood, and coping deficits.
+And as regards MMPI, there isn't great need for discussion because this test isn't used much in employment contexts (since it runs afoul of the ADA) and because the answer is unsurprising and well known.
+The MMPI-2 is a clinical tool, so there is a strong connection between MMPI-2 results and an autism diagnosis.
+For example, when the MMPI-2 was administered to both neurodivergent and neurotypical adults-controlling for age, gender, and intelligence-Ozonoff et al. (2005) found that autistic adults had MMPI-2 scores that reflected social isolation, interpersonal difficulties, depressed mood, and coping deficits.
 According to the researchers, these results were consistent with the DSM-IV clinical description of autism, which suggests that the MMPI-2 may accurately capture the autistic phenotype.

-The Big Five tests are 'scientific' in a way that the MBTI is not, and unlike the MMPI or MMPI-2, Big Five tests were not designed with clinical psychopathology in mind (although potential clinical applications of Big Five tests is currently a hot topic, e.g., Schwartzman, B., Wood, J. and Kapp, S. 2016).
+The Big Five tests are "scientific" in a way that the MBTI is not, and unlike the MMPI or MMPI-2, Big Five tests were not designed with clinical psychopathology in mind (although potential clinical applications of Big Five tests is currently a hot topic, e.g., Schwartzman, Wood, and Kapp 2016).
 However, background theory suggests that links between Big Five traits and autism should exist.
-There are plenty of links between autism and personality.9 art of the autistic pattern of behavior is characterized by problems with social interaction and communication, so it would not be surprising if autistic people scored lower on Extraversion than neurotypical individuals.
+There are plenty of links between autism and personality.9 Part of the autistic pattern of behavior is characterized by problems with social interaction and communication, so it would not be surprising if autistic people scored lower on Extraversion than neurotypical individuals.
 Problems comprehending personal cues might cause lower Agreeableness scores, problems with self-control may cause lower Conscientiousness scores, and so on.

-There are dozens of studies and research is very much ongoing, but fortunately we can draw on a major meta-analysis of such studies by Lodi-Smith et al 2018.
-Combining studies to include almost four thousand participants, they show that although low Big Five traits and autism are not the same, autistic people do score lower on each of the five traits of Openness, Conscientiousness, Extraversion, Agreeableness, and Emotional Stability.
-The strength of correlation ranged from somewhat weak (-.21 Fischer z for Conscientiousness, -22 for Openess) to moderate (-.39 for Agreeableness, -.36 for Emotional Stability) to borderline strong (-.50 for Extraversion).
+There are dozens of studies and research is very much ongoing, but fortunately we can draw on a major meta-analysis of such studies by Lodi-Smith et al. (2018).
+Combining studies to include almost 4,000 participants, they show that although low Big Five traits and autism are not the same, autistic people do score lower on each of the five traits of Openness, Conscientiousness, Extraversion, Agreeableness, and Emotional Stability.
+The strength of correlation ranged from somewhat weak (-.21 Fischer z for Conscientiousness, -.22 for Openness) to moderate (-.39 for Agreeableness, -.36 for Emotional Stability) to borderline strong (-.50 for Extraversion).
 This confirms our expectations from background theory and is in line with many previous results.
-For instance, all previous studies prior to Lodi-Smith et al 2018 found a strong link between Extraversion and autism, and all but one found one between Emotional Stability and autism.
+For instance, all previous studies prior to Lodi-Smith et al. (2018) found a strong link between Extraversion and autism, and all but one found one between Emotional Stability and autism.